Survey in Characterizing Semantic Change: Introduction

 \section{Introduction}

-Language seems to be one of the most dynamic skills that humans have acquired through their evolution.
-It has constantly evolved to adapt the communication to new purposes and needs \cite{pinker2003language}.
-While there is no single unified theory about its origins \cite{allan2013oxford}, it is clear that language has undergone significant modifications since the early days of human history.
-These modifications have been driven by the need for humans to communicate complex ideas, interact with each other, pass on history and experiences, and build social bond \cite{mcwhorter2011power}.
-One of the prevailing theories of language creation and evolution is based on the assumption of ``\textit{continuity} of change'' \cite{rilling2012continuity}.
-This theory holds that language is too complex to have arisen suddenly, and must have gradually evolved from earlier pre-linguistic systems used by our ancestors \cite{Pinker1990NaturalLA}.
-In this context, comprehending the process of language change is an contribution to the fields of history, sociology, linguistics, philosophy, and computer science (\ac{nlp}), as it is essential to understanding the origins of language, cultural development, grammatical theories, and the relation between language and thought \cite{Sherwood2008ANH, Bowern2019SemanticCA}.
+Language is one of the most dynamic skills humans have acquired, constantly evolving to adapt communication to new purposes and needs \citep[p.~13-23]{pinker2003language}.
+While no single unified theory explains its origins \citep[p.~13-52]{allan2013oxford}, language has clearly undergone significant modifications throughout human history.
+One of the prevailing theories of language evolution is based on the assumption of ``\textit{continuity} of change'' \citep{rilling2012continuity}.

+This theory posits that language, being too complex to have appeared suddenly, must have evolved gradually from earlier pre-linguistic systems used by our ancestors \citep[p.~725-726]{Pinker1990NaturalLA}.
+In this context, comprehending language change contributes to the fields of history, sociology, linguistics, philosophy, and \ac{nlp} \citep[p.~1-8]{campbell2013historical}, as it is essential to understanding the origins of language, cultural development, grammatical theories, and the relationship between language and thought \citep[p.~426–454]{Sherwood2008ANH}.

-Many unplanned factors drive language change.
-For example, linguistic advances, social, cultural, and historical influences, as well as technical improvements.
-There is a variety of grammatical factors that also promote changes, including:
+Language change is driven by many unplanned factors, such as linguistic evolution, sociocultural and historical influences, and technological advancements.
+A variety of grammatical factors also promote changes, including: